 Naan is India’s most popular flat bread that served in all restaurants and especially dhabas.
 Butter naan recipe is usually prepared in tandoor (clay oven) in high heat to produce the signature chars here and there.
 Here I am sharing an easy recipe for butter naan on tava.

 Butter naan is always made with maida or all purpose flour especially in restaurants.
-Though I prefer to make whole wheat naan regularly, I do make this restaurant style butter naan for guests.
+I prefer to make whole wheat naan at home.
+But I do make this restaurant style butter naan for guests.
 Obviously these naans turn out more soft and light when made with all purpose flour as opposite to whole wheat naan.

 While making butter naan recipe at home is extremely easy yet there are tips and tricks that will help you make best butter naan.